JohnFelder/AML_Project_two/README.md

 Problem: Traditional Rule-based systems generate a high number of false positives which uses a lot of resources for a banking institution.
 Goal: to reduce false positives, and uncover criminal activity that goes undetected with traditional rules-based systems.

+Traditional rules-based engines typically function off a set of mathematical conditions to determine what decisions to formulate.
+For example, if an account were to show more than N amount in N amount of days, issue a flag.
+The positive is that analysts can swiftly create and execute new rules based on past fraudulent transactions, thus making it easier to demonstrate to regulators why a specific transaction was flagged.
+The downsides on the contrary, outweigh such clarity and consistency.
+A clear set of conditions gives criminals guidelines to purposely avoid in order to go undetected, produces excessive false positives, must be regularly maintained, and disregards relationships between transactions - to name some of the issues.

 ---

 ## What's Being Created